Kaiky404/Kaiky404/README.md

 Backend projects with Node.js, Express, and MongoDB.

 ### 🌱 Currently learning
-NodeJS, to then learn NestJS and best practices for REST APIs.
+Currently learning NodeJS, planning to learn NestJS and best practices for REST APIs next.

 ### 📫 How to reach me
 - [LinkedIn](https://www.linkedin.com/in/kaiky-silva/)